nycmeshnet/old-docs-2/FAQ.md

 **Can I install a router if I have no view or no rooftop access?**

 Yes you can.
 Because you may be out of range of other mesh nodes your router will use secure VPN tunneling to connect to the mesh over the Internet.
+You will still see the exclusive mesh web content.
 Neighbors could also install our $28 routers creating a mesh for your building and reliable Internet backup.

 **What is involved in a rooftop install?**